haowang-bioinfo/Ecoli-GEM/README.md

 #### Description

-This repository contains the latest version of Ecoli-GEM, an _E. coli_ genome-scale metabolic model.
+This repository is meant to replicate the published _iML1515_ genome-scale metabolic model in the format expected by standard-GEM, to facilitate reuse by other databases and automatic pipelines

 #### Citation